 "If you're in my class, I'm prodding you," Mlakar said.
 "You better do your homework, or if you're behind you better get caught up, or if you have a task coming up you better get started.
 You may not have that prodding from a GOA teacher.
-Deadline hits, and if you've missed the deadline, you may not have the flexibility you do with a face to face teacher."
+Deadline hits, and if you've missed the deadline, you may not have the flexibility you do with a face to face teacher.

-The personal responsibility involved with an online class, however, can also translate into a growth in self-reliance and individual pursuits, which GOA Executive Director Michael Nachbar emphasizes.
+The personal responsibility involved with an online class, however, can also translate into a growth in self-reliance and individual pursuits, which GOA Executive Director Michael Nachbar emphasizes

-"GOA classes emphasize interaction, perspective sharing and taking and a personal approach to teaching and learning," Nachbar said.
+"GOA classes emphasize interaction, perspective sharing and taking and a person al approach to teaching and learning," Nachbar said.
 "Each of our classes is taught by an educator from one of our member schools who is nominated as a teacher leader from her/his respective school.
 There are a lot of programs today that emphasize personalized learning, which in many cases means students learning on their own."

-For others, the benefits of an online class system are more apparent, as is the case for year - to attend Stanford Online High School (SOHS), Porter opened up his possibilities as an international equestrian show jumper.
+For others, the benefits of an online class system are more apparent, as is the case for Lucas Porter.
+After leaving St. Mark's after the 2012-2013 school year - his freshman year - to attend Stanford Online High School (SOHS), Porter opened up his possibilities as an international equestrian show jumper.